iRemotech

 iRemotech vs GeeLark: Real iPhones vs Android Cloud Phones

 Short answer: iRemotech and GeeLark solve related but different problems.
-GeeLark is a better fit if you want scalable Android cloud phones and automation without building hardware. iRemotech is a better fit if you need real remote iPhones, stronger device credibility, and infrastructure designed around high-trust native mobile operations.
+GeeLark centers on scalable Android cloud phones and automation without building hardware. iRemotech centers on real remote iPhones, stronger device credibility, and infrastructure designed around high-trust native mobile operations.

 Key takeaway: This is not a small feature comparison.
 It is a comparison between two device models: virtual Android cloud phones versus real remotely hosted iPhones.

-That is why the decision should be made on use case, not on surface-level feature checklists.
+That is why the comparison should be made on use case, not on surface-level feature checklists.

 What each platform is